 - Once second later, that object is moving in the same direction at 13 miles per hour.

 - So the acceleration of that object is 3 miles per hour per second.
-(The units of acceleration are speed per unit of time.)
+(Acceleration is measured as speed difference per unit of time.)

 Acceleration opposite to velocity?
 What's going on here?
 Here's an example to illustrate it.